paritytech/polkadot-runtime-prom-exporter/README.md

 That's it for the code.
-We also want to create the database, which needs to be done externally with your preferred database tool:
+We also want to create the table in the timescaledb database, which needs to be done externally with your preferred database tool:

 ```sql
 CREATE TABLE IF NOT EXISTS runtime_balance_a (